Evan-Guillet/zeldoom-botw/README.md

 # How to run ⬇
 1. Download this repository `git clone https://github.com/Evan-Guillet/zeldoom-botw.git`
-2. Assurez-vous que [`LiveServer`](https://github.com/ritwickdey/vscode-live-server) de ritwickdey est installé.
+2. Make sure that [`LiveServer`](https://github.com/ritwickdey/vscode-live-server) from ritwickdey is installed.
 3. Launch `index.html` with LiveServer and enjoy!